zama-ai/tfhe-rs/tfhe/docs/shortint/operations.md

 ### Comparisons

-Small homomorphic integer types support comparison operations.
+Short homomorphic integer types support comparison operations.

 A simple example on how to use these operations: